System Design Space

 Nx v0.1.0

-The ecosystem opens a numerical computing path, moving Elixir closer to practical ML and AI workloads.
+The ecosystem opens a numerical computing direction that moves Elixir closer to practical ML and AI workloads.

 2023